adityathebe/adityathebe.com/content/Posts/public-key-certificate/index.md

 ### Public Key Certificates

-A digital Certificate is a signed proof that states that a public key belongs to a certain identity.
+A digital Certificate serves as a signed proof verifying that a public key belongs to a certain subject.
-It's a way to bind a public key to a subject.
+It's a way to bind an identity to a public key.

 CAs are responsible for the creation, issuance, revocation, and management of Certificates.